-B.2 -- Specific Guidance on Employee Identification.
+B.2 - Specific Guidance on Employee Identification.

 The Transportation Worker Identification Credential (TWIC) is designed to be an open architecture, standards-based system.
 Port projects that involve new installations or upgrades to access control and credentialing systems, should exhibit compliance with TWIC standards and program specifications.
 Recipients of grant funding for the implementation of TWIC systems may be requested by the Federal government to apply these systems in a field test of TWIC readers in accordance with the SAFE Port Act.
 Systems implemented with grant funding may be used by recipients to comply with the TWIC rulemaking requirements.
+However, the fees associated with the application for and issuance of the TWIC cards themselves are ineligible for award consideration.